-We have audited the financial statements of Karelian Diamond Resources plc for the year ended 31 May 2012 which comprise the Statement of Financial Position, the Income Statement, the Statement of Comprehensive Income, the Cash Flow Statement, the Statement of Changes in Equity and the related notes 1 to 22.
-These financial statements have been prepared under the accounting policies set out therein.
+We have audited the financial statements of Karelian Diamond Resources plc for the year ended 31 May 2013 which comprise the Statement of Financial Position, the Income Statement, the Statement of Comprehensive Income, the Cash Flow Statement, the Statement of Changes in Equity and the related notes 1 to 22.
+The financial reporting framework that has been applied in their preparation is Irish law and International Financial Reporting Standards (IFRS) as adopted by the European Union.